CheyenneMDavid/ForagingLink-API/README.md

 ## User Stories:

 The user stories utilized in this project align with those listed in the associated frontend project.
 This decision was made because both frontend and backend components contribute to fulfilling these user stories, albeit in different capacities.
-The frontend is responsible for presenting information in the user interface, so it is repeated in the corresponding repository.
-Whilst the backend manages the storage and retrieval of data.
+The frontend is responsible for presenting information in the user interface, while the backend manages the storage and retrieval of data.

+### User Stories Clarification

+During the development process, user stories were initially tracked in GitHub projects, but over time, the table included in this README was developed to more accurately reflect the backend functionality.
+This table is based on a thorough review of the actual code, ensuring it aligns with the API endpoints and how each feature was implemented.
+As a result, this table provides a clearer, up-to-date representation of the backend user stories.

 | Feature              | As    | I Want To                                | So That I Can                                 | Backend Functions                                                  |
 | -------------------- | ----- | ---------------------------------------- | --------------------------------------------- | ------------------------------------------------------------------ |